How to Install LED Lights in a RV

 Have you felt the heat coming from the light fixtures in your rig, or are you just looking to lower your energy footprint?
 Either way, today we’re going to talk about how to install LED lights in a RV.
 Rest assured it’s much easier than you think.

 In this post we’re going to be focusing on removing our old RV dome lights and replacing them with new LED dome lights.
-If you’re looking for more creative replacements for your light fixtures check out the custom LED light fixtures Katie made for our RV, such as the one in the photo below:
+If you’re looking for more creative replacements check out these DIY light fixtures that inspired Katie to create the lighting for our RV, such as the one in the photo below.
+You can also learn more about how we switched out our RV lighting here.

 If you’re looking for a simple, affordable way to update your RV dome lights, I hope this post will help guide you along the way.